 The American South is known for outdoor sports, and the Tennessee River and its associated reservoirs provide many opportunities for camping, fishing and other activities.
 Those interested in more mundane sports can enjoy the many public and private golf courses available in and around Huntsville.
 The city also hosts various entertainment and cultural events throughout the year, most notably the Panoply Arts Festival and the Big Spring Music Jam.

 Huntsville boasts unemployment rates and living costs that are respectively lower than those in many comparable American cities.
 New home construction in Huntsville accounts for the affordability and high availability of housing in the area.
 The current trend in the area is the development of housing tracts that include their own parks and recreational facilities.

 Huntsville is known for having a strong commitment to education, as reflected by the honors bestowed upon some of its schools and individual teachers.
 The Rocket Center Space Camp, which is an offshoot of the Space and Rocket Center, is geared to students in the elementary to high school level.
 In terms of higher education, Alabama A&M University is known for its close academic ties with the Redstone facility.
 Northern Alabama is also home to some 150,000 retirees, proving that the area is hospitable to men and women of any age.

-This information is provided exclusively for consumers' personal, non-commerical use and may not be used for any purpose other than to identify prospective properties consumers may be intrested in purchasing.
+This information is provided exclusively for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 Data is deemed reliable but not guaranteed.